larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

    >A special Smithing Hammer built for a Smith on the go, with armor to repair and heads to smash.
 Three times per day, a user may spend their uses of Rapid Refit to refit the armor of another Individual, instead of themselves, by touching them by doing the usual 5 count and declaring “Rapid Refit”.
 Only usable by an individual with Ranks in Smithing.<br/>
    >20 Smithing Materials, 10 Rune Carving Materials, 3 Spirit Gems.
 ####  Boisterous Bells
-   >These enchanted Bells are a Performer’s best friend, especially when being magically heckled.
+   >These enchanted Bells are a Performer's best friend, especially when being magically heckled.
 These Bells will, two times per day, allow the user to spend a rank in Performance to Resist a Silence effect.
 The user does not regain the spent Performance ranks until after they complete a Rest.<br/>
    >20 Rune Carving Materials, 10 Alchemy Materials, 3 Spirit Gems

 ### Rank IV

-#### Cook’s Cleaver
+#### Cook's Cleaver
    >This magically enhanced cleaver allows the bearer to use their Cooking expertise  to deadly effect on the field of battle.
 While wielding, three times a day, the User may spend a rank of Cooking as if it was Critical Strike V. They cannot spend ranks of Cooking that have already been used to prepare a Dish.
 The user does not regain the spent Cooking ranks until after they complete a Rest.<br/>
    >20 Smithing Materials, 10 Rune Carving Materials, 10 Tinkering Materials, 4 Spirit Gems
 #### Blade of Elemental Striking